ai-natives/persona-kit/docs/impl-planning/work-plan-template.md

 - Start with action verb: "Create", "Extract", "Define", "Write", "Update"
 - Have clear deliverable: file, function, section, diagram
 - Are independently verifiable
-- Take 5-30 minutes to complete
+- Are atomic and focused

 ### Bad Tasks:
 - Too vague: "Improve the system"